How to classify footwear by type, purpose and material if you are importing into or exporting out of the EU.

 Some of the more common types of footwear covered in chapter 64 are listed below:

-- espadrilles - these are also called beach shoes and have plaited fibre soles that are no thicker than 2.5 centimetres; they don’t have heels
+- espadrilles - these are also called beach shoes and have plaited fibre soles that are no thicker than 2.5 centimetres; they do not have heels

 - flip-flops - these are also referred to as thongs; the thongs - or straps - are fixed by plugs that lock into holes in the sole

-- hiking or walking boots - note that these aren’t classified as sports footwear
+- hiking or walking boots - note that these are not classified as sports footwear

 - Indian sandals - these have leather outer soles and leather uppers.
 The upper consists of straps that cross the instep and go around the big toe